Niel Morgan

-Aubrey Niel Morgan CMG (30 January 1904 – 14 September 1985) was a Welsh cricketer and diplomat.
+Aubrey Niel Morgan CMG (30 January 1904 – 14 September 1985) was a Welsh diplomat and amateur cricketer.

 Early life and cricket career

 Morgan was born at Cyncoed, Glamorgan, and educated at Charterhouse School and Jesus College, Cambridge.
 A right-handed batsman who bowled right-arm medium-fast, he made his first-class debut for Glamorgan in 1928 against Oxford University.
 He played four further first-class matches for the county in 1928 and 1929.
 His final first-class appearance came for Wales against the Marylebone Cricket Club at Lord's in 1929.
 In his first-class career he scored 95 runs at a batting average of 8.36, with a highest score of 35.
 With the ball he took six wickets at a bowling average of 56.00, with best figures of 2/37.

 His younger brother, Trevil, also played first-class cricket for Glamorgan and Wales, as well as Cambridge University.